-The next was a young man apparently about eighteen or nineteen years of age He was forced to uncover himself and lie down in the same mode as the former, and was held down by the hands and feet by four slaves, one of whom was himself to be flogged next.
+The next was a young man apparently about eighteen or nineteen years of age He was forced to uncover himself and he down in the same mode as the former, and was held down by the hands and feet by four slaves, one of whom was himself to be flogged next.
 This latter was a mulatto-the offspring, as I understood, of some European formerly on the estate by a negro woman, and consequently born to slavery.
 These two youths were flogged exactly in the mode already described, and writhed and groaned under the lash, as if enduring great agony.
 The mulatto bled most, and appeared to suffer most acutely.
-They received each thirty nine lashes.
-Their offence was some de ficiency in the performance of the task prescribed to them.
+They received each thirtynine lashes.
+Their offence was some deficiency in the performance of the task prescribed to them.
 They were both ordered to join their gang as usual in the afternoon at cane-cutting.

 Two young women of about the same age were, one after the other, then laid down and held by four men, their back parts most indecently uncovered, and thirty-nine lashes of the blood-stained whip inflicted upon each poor creature's posteriors.
 Their exclamation likewise was "Lord!
 Lord!
 Lord!"
 They seemed also to suffer acutely, and were apparently a good deal lacerated.
-Another woman (the sixth offender) was also laid sion," throws a broad light upon this subdown and uncovered for the lash; but at the intercession of one of the drivers she was reprieved.
+Another woman (the sixth offender) was also laid sion, down and uncovered for the lash; but at the intercession of one of the drivers she was reprieved.
 The offence of these three women was similar to that of the two young men-some defalcation in the amount of labor.

 The overseer stood by and witnessed the whole of this cruel operation, with as much seeming indifference as if he had been paying them their wages.
 I was perfectly unmanned by mingled horror and pity.
 Yet I have no reason to believe that the natural feelings of this young man (whose age did not exceed twenty four years) were less humane or sensitive than my own.
-But such is the callousness which constant familiarity with scenes of cruelty engenders.
-He had been a book-keeper four years previously proprietors, and had been appointed overseer, on this estate only a few months bedrivers gave him an account, on notched fore.
+But such is the callousness which constant familiarity with proprietors, and had been appointed overseer, on this estate only a few months bedrivers gave him an account, on notched fore.
 His reception of me when I arrived was so kind, frank, and cordial, that I could not have believed him, had I not seen it with my own eyes, to be capable pecting the offences of the six slaves bro't of inflicting such cruelty on a fellow crea-

 As soon as this scene was over, the overseer came into the hall, and asked me to drink some rum and water with him .-I told him I was sick, and could taste nothing: that I was in fact overwhelmed with horror at the scene I had just witnessed.
-He said it was not a pleasant duty, certainly, but it was an indispensagave the lie to their pretensions to liberty and equality by holding slaves,-and they have passed away.
-In a republic the crime the trumpet of freedom to the notes "libwe ask them to inquire, whether any nation, in its foreign relations, has exerted a more malignant influence against the freedom of any portion of their fellow men. than ours has against that of the descendants of Africa?
-It was not enough to legalize the slave trade for twenty years, and to retain all the living victims of itthem and their children forever; but we have frowned upon the freedom of colored men wherever it has shown itself.
+He said it was not a pleasant duty, certainly, but it was an indispensa-

-This, my first full view of West India political."
-Slavery, occurred on the 4th of September, 1832, between twelve and two o'the island, and within an hour after my
+This, my first full view of West India Slavery, occurred on the 4th of September, 1832, between twelve and two o'the island, and within an hour after my arrival on the plantation."